Some tips for writing to local politicians regarding the proposal

 <List what you object to here>

-I hope you consider this and other correspondence when Drum Property Group submit their plans.
-If they are anything like those that were presented in pre-planning, I trust the council will reject them entirely.
+I hope you consider this and other correspondence when assessing the plans lodged by Drum Property Group s and I hope that the council will reject them entirely.